-Skrill – While Paypal is usually the go-to resource for payment options, some countries don’t have access to this platform and when this happens, Skrill becomes a great resource for your worker.
+Skrill – While Paypal is usually the go-to resource for payment options, some countries don’t have access to this platform and when this happens, Skrill becomes a great resource for a worker.

 Braintree – Part of Paypal, Braintree offers a little more wiggle room for the business side of payments you will need.
 Actually the more you pay out, the less percentage you pay in the future.